Sushila Sundari: Career

 Sushila Sundari's was one of the star performers of the Great Bengal Circus, owned and directed by Professor Bose (Priyanath Bose).
 She was an expert gymnast and trapeze artist.
 She could also ride a horse.
-At the opening of show, she and her sister Kumudini arrived on the stage riding and standing on horse.
+At the opening of the show, she and her sister Kumudini arrived on the stage riding and standing on horse.

 In November 1896, the Great Bengal Circus displayed their acts at the durbar of Rewa.
 The prince of Rewa was so pleased with their performance that he gifted them a pair of Bengal tigers.
 The tigers were believed to bring luck to the team and therefore christened as Lakshmi and Narayan, after the Hindu deities.
 Sushila learned how to master the tigers.
-By 1901, the shows of Great Bengal Circus would feature Sushila Sundari in daring acts with the two tigers.
-She would enter their cage with ease and make them growl, stand up and sit down.
+By 1901, the shows of the Great Bengal Circus would feature Sushila Sundari in daring acts with the two tigers.
+She would enter their cage with ease and make them growl, stand up, and sit down.
 She would arm wrestle with them and display their open jaws.
 After that she would recline on them and pose for photographs.

-When of one of the trained tigers died, she attempted the daring acts with an untrained tiger named Fortune.
-During the performance, Fortune severely wounded Sushila with its paws.
-Sushila became invalid for circus for the rest of her life.
+A new tiger, named Fortune, severely wounded Sushila with its paw while she was working with it.
+She was left paralyzed.
 She then started to teach physical exercises, wrestling, sword fighting, stick wielding, cycle riding and horse riding in her husband Motilal Bose's akhra.
-Motilal Bose (Classmate and friend of Narendranath Dutta/Swami Vivekananda.) was a wrestler who along with his brother Priyanath Bose founded several akhada like Chingirpota akhra whose members were later involved in revolutionary activities.
+Motilal Bose (classmate and friend of Narendranath Dutta/Swami Vivekananda.) was a wrestler who along with his brother Priyanath Bose founded several akhada like Chingirpota akhra whose members were later involved in revolutionary activities.
 The Bose family had a residence in Kolkata at the crossing of Bidhan Sarani and Vivekananda Road.
-Most of her students (both boys and girls) are later involved in revolutionary activities.
+Most of her students (both boys and girls) were later involved in revolutionary activities.
 Her health deteriorated and she died in 1924.
 Old people of her area are still remember a lady with chained tiger fluently chatting with young students in a royal manner.